veksh/cloudresume/data/markdown/cv-long.md

 - Spent some time catching up with modern software development and deployment, cloud services and automation, containers
 - Served as a private contractor in several small-scale projects, continued on-going support of services at the former place of work
 - Developed some projects with newly-learned tools, like Terraform module for GoDaddy DNS, AWS static site/Cloud Resume automation

 ## 1991 to 2022: Maxidom LLC, Saint-Petersburg (HQ), Russia (www.maxidom.ru)

-- Lead a team of infrastructure engineers, supporting IT operations for 35 Maxidom and Castorama retail stores, 2 HQ offices, 4 datacenters (around 2000 users, 8000 LAN ports, 100 servers, 300TB of shared storage)
+- Lead a team of infrastructure engineers, supporting IT operations for 35 Maxidom and Castorama retail stores, 2 HQ offices, and 4 data centres: around 2000 users, 8000 LAN ports, 100 servers, 300TB of shared storage
 - Held multiple positions (support engineer, ERP programmer, Oracle DBA, Unix and network engineer), helped to evolve enterprise LAN and services to scale them x100 in size, from one small store LAN to distributed country-wide enterprise
 - Networking: designed and implemented several generations of LANs
     - Designed common network blueprints for large retail store: 20000+ square meters, 500 LAN ports, 5-6 communication centres with stackable switches, optical interlinks, Wi-Fi for office and portable terminals, heavy video surveillance traffic, WAN routers for HQ connectivity